awsdocs/aws-doc-sdk-examples/javav2/usecases/video_analyzer_application/Readme.md

  ### VideoApplicationResources class

 The following Java code represents the **VideoApplicationResources** class.
-Make suee that you specify the correct AWS resource files.
+Make sure to specify the correct AWS resource files.

 ```java